 Although SIBO has no doubt been affecting humans throughout history, the research on it is fairly new and ever evolving.
 I also suspect SIBO is also becoming much more prevalent due to an increase in hypothyroidism, overall inflammation, antibiotic use, and poor diets.

 As with candida infections, the best way to treat SIBO is to starve it and kill it off.
 You can use antibiotics like rifaximin and/or neomycin (from your doctor) or anti-microbial herbs.
 I’m beginning to see that the herbal protocols are more effective in the long run, but these protocols take longer.
 If you get antibiotics from your doctor, PLEASE be aware that you must follow-up the antibiotics with treatment to address poor gut motility, or the SIBO will recur.
 I see these cases all the time.
-People get quick relief with antibiotics, but there can be a very strong (I’ve heard up to 100 percent) recurrence rate after 3 weeks.
+People get quick relief with antibiotics, but there can be a very strong (I’ve heard up to 100 percent) recurrence rate after 3 weeks if you leave it at that.
 I believe this is true because there is no follow-up treatment to fix the MMC, which is crucial to prevent recurrence.

 Diet: Many people find relief eating a low FODMAP diet.
 Click here to read all about FODMAP foods and how to avoid them.
 Most importantly, make sure you’re avoiding sugar, alcohol, refined foods, and gluten.
 You want to remove the starches that feed the bacteria.
 The exception is during the anti-microbial herb or antibiotic protocols when you actually want to encourage the bacteria to be more active (source).
 I recommend a paleo-type plan during the protocols, as they’re the best to reduce inflammation in the GI tract, then the low FODMAP plan for three months following treatment.
 For severe cases I may recommend an elemental diet.
 I don’t recommend a low FODMAP plan longterm because it depletes needed short chain fatty acids in the gut.

 Herbs: I use an herbal combo of berberines and other bacteria-killing herbs.
 Garlic and oregano oil work great, too, but the ideal protocol depends on if you’re methane or hydrogen dominant.
 This supplement is excellent to add to a protocol for methane dominant SIBO, and I often recommend it during the 3 month follow-up to the herbs to prevent recurrence.
 I also use neem.
 Opportunistic bacteria that take over when the gut flora becomes unbalanced create strong mesh-like structures called biofilms where they reside, hide from the immune system, thrive and multiply (source).
 For this reason, I recommend a biofilm disrupting supplement.
 I use Klaire Labs Interfase Plus.
 You must also use a prokinetic agent after treatment to make sure your gut motility prevents bacteria from migrating back up to the small intestine.
+A round of herbs is about 4 weeks long.

 Follow-up: It’s really important to use the prokinetic agent for up to 3 months post treatment to prevent recurrence.
 AND figure out the underlying cause in the first place to prevent regrowth.
 I use both Iberogast and Motil-Pro for prokinetics, depending on if the person suffers with constipation or diarrhea.
 I’ll also recommend a soil based probiotic and leaky gut healing support, such as glutamine.